JonadPulaj/vipr-gator/README.md

 **Proof automation.**
 All goals are proved and fully replayable.
 Proofs are **semi-automatic**: most obligations close after standard Why3 transformations (e.g., `unfold`, `split_goal_full`/`split_all_full`/`split_goal_right`, and occasional `clear_but`, `introduce_premises`, `induction`), after which SMT backends (Alt-Ergo, CVC5, Z3) discharge the resulting subgoals.
 All the applied transformations and solver calls are fully captured in `why3session.xml`, so `why3 replay why3session.xml` reproduces everything deterministically.
 > Note: keep `why3session.xml`and `why3shapes.gz` in the same directory to correctly replay the proof.
 If in your current set-up running `why3 replay why3session.xml` fails to discharge all proof obligations you can launch the Why3 GUI by running `why3 ide viper_cert.why`.
-Then re-adjust time limits and manually replay the proof by relying on `why3session.html` for guidance on helpful transformations for failing goals/sub-goals.
+Readjust time limits and manually replay the proof by relying on `why3session.html` for guidance on helpful transformations for failing goals.

 **Provers session statistics** (attempts, successes, and time in seconds):